Google Explains Why It Banned the App For Gab, a Right-Wing Twitter Rival

 APK

 So which one is lying then?
-(Score:2)
+(Score:3)

 Considering that Whatsapp and Telegram are both on the Play Store, who is lying, Whatapp/Telegram developers or Google?